Tuesday, January 26, 2010

 Revised Proposal for Indicating Placement of the Whole Body in the Vertical Dimension

-Following is a revision of the first part of my March 25 proposal in the Spatial Locations and Directions thread.
+Following is a revision of the first part of the March 25 proposal in the Spatial Locations and Directions thread.

 The proposal divides the vertical dimension into six zones: very short, short, slightly short, intermediate, tall, and very tall.
 Placement in a zone means all or most of the body fills that zone.
 For instance, in a deep squat the body is in the short zone.
 In a leap the body goes to the tall zone.